 Ever wondered how it is possible to get so much from the internet for free these days?
 Start with your free Twitter account and Google-searching.
 Think of your free bookings on platforms such as Airbnb.
 Then consider all these tech companies built on open-source concepts and extensive freemium offerings.
 And when it comes to actually having to pay for a service, it seems very much affordable.
-The answer: This is all about the very idea of a platform and the rise of platform products.
+The answer: This is all about the very idea of a platform, one part of which is the rise of IoT platform products.

 The Internet Economy